ouspg/PrivacyAndSocialEngineering/4.Open-source_intelligence/README.md

 ## **Task 3:** OSINT exploitation

+> **Note**
-**NOTE**: To do this task, you need to be connected to the University of Oulu VPN or have to be connected to the EDUROAM network on campus:
+> To do this task, you need to be connected to the University of Oulu VPN or have to be connected to the EDUROAM network on campus:
 Instructions for connecting:
 https://ict.oulu.fi/16863/

 You have applied for a job at Pelle Security, the new clown-themed cybersecurity startup.
-As a last round interview assignment, you are tasked with performing OSINT on the company.
+As a last-round interview assignment, you are tasked with performing OSINT on the company.

 Start the task by finding possible social media accounts used for marketing by the company.